-A. First Aid.
-The City will provide first aid equipment and necessary supplies in convenient and appropriate locations in all buildings and areas where employees are assigned to duty.

-B. Vehicle Safety Conditions.

-- 1. All vehicles and equipment shall conform to all safety conditions and State regulations.
+- A. First Aid.
+The City will provide first aid equipment and necessary supplies in convenient and appropriate locations in all buildings and areas where employees are assigned to duty. - B. Vehicle Safety Conditions. - 1.
+All vehicles and equipment shall conform to all safety conditions and State regulations.
 Said vehicles shall be in safe and operable condition.
 No employee shall operate any unsafe vehicle declared unsafe by the Director of Automotive Services or his qualified representative. - 2.
 It shall be the obligation of each employee to immediately report any damage or malfunction of the vehicle assigned to the employee to their immediate supervisor and/or the motor pool. - C. Sanitary Conditions.
-The City shall provide and maintain sanitary conditions in all facilities, including toilets, areas of employment and designated eating areas. - D. The City will make every effort to provide for the safety of its employees, and, at the discretion of the Department Director, will, where necessary, send two (2) employees into dangerous work situations. - E. When outside temperatures reach extremes which make it dangerous to employees' health, employees shall be permitted to take a reasonable break for recuperative purposes at the discretion of the City.

-- F. Effective and retroactive to January 1, 2006, each employee who is required to wear a uniform (or portion thereof) shall receive an annual maintenance allowance of seventy five dollars (\$75.00) payable in January of each year. - G. Employees who are on a leave of absence (not including statutory leaves or on the job injuries) when the payment is made shall have their \$75.00 allowance pro-rated if the leave is for three months or more (from the first day of the leave).
+The City shall provide and maintain sanitary conditions in all facilities, including toilets, areas of employment and designated eating areas. - D. The City will make every effort to provide for the safety of its employees, and, at the discretion of the Department Director or his/her designee, will, where necessary, send two (2) employees into dangerous work situations. - E. When outside temperatures reach extremes which make it dangerous to employees' health, employees shall be permitted to take a reasonable break for recuperative purposes at the discretion of the City. - F. Subject to the conditions set forth below, in January of each year, each employee who is required to wear a uniform, or portion thereof, shall receive a clothing maintenance allowance of seventy-five dollars (\$75.00) per year, provided that the employee is on the payroll on January 1st, and during the preceding year the employee has not been on a leave of absence, extended sick leave, and/or sick no pay, absent no pay, or any combination thereof which exceeds in the aggregate ninety (90) work days.
+In the event that the ninety (90) day threshold has been exceeded, the amount of maintenance payable shall be pro-rated based upon each full month at which the employee has been at work during the preceding year.
+Statutory leave, or workers compensation leave shall not be counted as a disqualifying leave pursuant to the preceding sentence.